-Every user of a z/VM CAPP-compliant system is obliged to periodically change his or her LOGON password or password phrase.
+Every user of an OSPP-compliant system is obliged to periodically change his or her LOGON password or password phrase.
 Use the RACF PASSWORD or PHRASE command or the appropriate RACF dialog, as described in the z/VM: RACF Security Server General User's Guide.